GreyRook/gown.js/CONTRIBUTING.md

 from [nodejs.org][3].
 After it has been installed open a console and run `npm i -g grunt-cli` to install the global `grunt` executable.

-After that you can clone the pixi_ui repository, and run `npm i` inside the cloned folder.
+After that you can clone the gown.js repository, and run `npm i` inside the cloned folder.
 This will install dependencies necessary for building the project.
 Once that is ready, make your changes and submit a Pull Request.
 When submitting a PR follow these guidlines: